-We pledge to halve our emissions by 2025 and we are on a path to reduce them to net zero by 2030.
+That’s why at Melbourne Water we pledge to halve our emissions by 2025 and reduce them to net zero by 2030.

 Net zero doesn’t mean we won’t be producing any emissions.
 It means we will remove as much greenhouse gas from the atmosphere as we produce.
 To make up for emissions that can’t be reduced, we’ll invest in carbon offsets.